newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/interview-questions.md

 For this pitch we interview Thijs de Boer, the partner of Marie de Vos.
 ### Information about Thijs de Boer
-We have no information about Thijs de Boer.
+Nothing found yet of the right Thijs de Boer.
+Difficult to find...

 ### Information about Marie de Vos obtained on stby.eu